brylevkirill/notes/interesting recent papers.md

   - `video` <https://youtu.be/xfyK03MEZ9Q?t=7h32m35s> (Florensa)

 #### ["Teacher-Student Curriculum Learning"](https://arxiv.org/abs/1707.00183) Matiisen, Oliver, Cohen, Schulman
-  `structured exploration in policy space guided by learning progress`
+  `exploration guided by learning progress`

 #### ["Automated Curriculum Learning for Neural Networks"](https://arxiv.org/abs/1704.03003) Graves, Bellemare, Menick, Munos, Kavukcuoglu
-  `structured exploration in policy space guided by learning progress`
+  `exploration guided by learning progress`
 >	"We focus on variants of prediction gain, and also introduce a novel class of progress signals which we refer to as complexity gain.
 Derived from minimum description length principles, complexity gain equates acquisition of knowledge with an increase in effective information encoded in the network weights."
 >	"VIME uses a reward signal that is closely related to variational complexity gain.
 The difference is that while VIME measures the KL between the posterior before and after a step in parameter space, we consider the change in KL between the posterior and prior induced by the step.
 Therefore, while VIME looks for any change to the posterior, we focus only on changes that alter the divergence from the prior.
 Further research will be needed to assess the relative merits of the two signals."
 >	"For maximum likelihood training, we found prediction gain to be the most consistent signal, while for variational inference training, gradient variational complexity gain performed best.
 Importantly, both are instantaneous, in the sense that they can be evaluated using only the samples used for training."